 Google Ads has a well-focused navigation system.
 As shown below, the footer has a different navigation strategy from the main menu options.

 The principle of growth speaks to designing with the future in mind.
 Content seems to grow at almost an exponential rate as new ideas come, new categories become more apparent, and more content is added to the website.
 As Dan puts it best, “assume the content you have today is a small fraction of the content you will have tomorrow.”

-In conclusion, defining an IA is very crucial to the user experience of your product.
+In conclusion, defining an Information Architecture is very crucial to the user experience of your product.
 Good IA helps the end user to have a better understanding of your product.
 It also makes your product more predictable and intuitive, allowing the user to navigate with ease.
 In keeping with these principles, you are well on your way to creating good IA, which in turn creates a better UX.